You won’t regret setting—and achieving—these financial goals and resolutions.

 Most big financial moves require a loan.
 Think: purchasing a home or going to college.
 And before you can get that loan, lenders will dig into your credit report (which shows all of your loan and payment history) as well as your credit score.

 Get started: Don't wait until you're in the car dealership or at an open house to check your credit.
-At AnnualCreditReport.com, you can request a credit report from the three reporting companies (Equifax, Experian, and TransUnion) for free once a year.
+At AnnualCreditReport.com, you can request a credit report from the three reporting companies (Equifax, Experian, and TransUnion) for free once a week.
 If you spot an error, follow up to get it fixed.
-Many credit cards and banks will share your credit score, so check if yours offers that perk.
+Many credit cards and banks will share your credit score, so check to see if yours offers that perk.
 If not, visit CreditKarma.com to get your score for free.

 4. Reduce your debt and finally pay off all credit card debt.